-Most commonly used switches are the Cherry MX Blues, they give you a nice tactile feedback when you type and also register a louder click sound.
+Most commonly used switches are the Cherry MX Blues.
+They give you nice tactile feedback when you type and also register a louder click sound.
 The Cherry MX Blue require a 60 gram of actuation force to press a key.

-The next Most popular switches are the Cherry MX Browns, they give you a tactile feedback when you press the key but again the sound is not enough to wake up your room-mates.
+The next Most popular switches are the Cherry MX Browns.
+They give you tactile feedback when you press the key but the sound is not enough to wake up your room-mates.

-The Cherry MX Clear are quite similar to the Cherry MX Brown , though have a slightly higher 55 grams actuation force compared to the Cherry MX Brown’s 45.
+Next, we have MX Clear.
+It is quite similar to the Cherry MX Brown.
+However, they have a slightly higher 55 grams actuation force in comparison to the Cherry MX Brown’s 45.

-The Cherry MX Black are similar to the Cherry MX red but have a 60 grams actuation weight compared to the 45 grams of the Cherry MX Red.
+The Cherry MX Black is similar to the Cherry MX red but has a 60 grams actuation force in comparison to the 45 grams of the Cherry MX Red.

-The Cherry MX Green are mostly found in the cooler master keyboard and are quite similar to the Cherry MX Blue but with higher Actuation force of 80 grams Vs a 50 gram actuation force on the Cherry MX Blues.
+The Cherry MX Green are mostly found in the cooler master keyboards.
+These are quite similar to the Cherry MX Blue but with a higher Actuation force of 80 grams Vs a 50-gram actuation force on the Cherry MX Blues.

 Popular Keyboard Switches – Most Used by People Around the World

-The Cherry MX Blues are the most popular with around 32.6% of people using them, Cherry MX Brown are fast catching up with 28.6% of people using them.
+The Cherry MX Blues are the most popular with around 32.6% of people using them, Cherry MX Brown is fast catching up with 28.6% of people using them.